tonenguyen/PJSIP-PSUA2/README.md

 callbacks called by different thread than the main thread.
 The PJSUA2 module itself is thread safe. <br />

-Often though, especially if you use PJSUA2 with high level languages such as Python, it is required to disable PJSUA2 internal worker threads by setting
+Often though, especially if you use PJSUA2 with high level languages such as Python, it is required to disable PJSUA2 internal worker threads by setting:
- a)  EpConfig.uaConfig.threadCnt to 0
+ - EpConfig.uaConfig.threadCnt to 0